tjukanovt/30DayMapChallenge/README.md

 *Daily challenges for 2021.
 As a new feature this year, three data challenges are introduced.
 On those days participant are encouraged to work on a common dataset.
 Find details on each category below.*

+*To stay up to date, you can download the daily themes to your calendar as [an ical file](https://raw.githubusercontent.com/tjukanovt/30DayMapChallenge/master/themes.ical)*

 <!-- TABLE START -->

 | **Day** | **Date**   | **Theme**                          | **Details**                                                                                                                                                                                                                                                                                                                                   |